ewizzle/pizza-builder/README.md

+You can build a pizza of your choice and place an order

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>